rwieruch/blog_robinwieruch_content/blog/react-usecallback-hook/index.md

 }
 ```

-As long as no item is added or removed from the `list` prop, it should stay intact even if the App component re-renders after typing something into the input field.
+As long as no item is added or removed from the `list` prop, it should stay intact even if the App component re-renders after a user types something into the input field.
 So the culprit is the `onRemove` callback handler.

 Whenever the App component re-renders after someone types into the input field, the `handleRemove` handler function in the App gets re-defined.

 By passing this **new** callback handler as a prop to the List component, it notices **a prop changed compared to the previous render**.
 That's why the re-render for the List and ListItem components kicks in.

 Finally we have our use case for React's useCallback Hook.
-We can use useCallback to **memoize a function** which means that this function only gets re-defined if any of its dependencies in the dependency array change:
+We can use useCallback to **memoize a function**, which means that this function only gets re-defined if any of its dependencies in the dependency array change:

 ```javascript{4,6-7}
 const App = () => {